Causes of Coarctation of the Aorta

 High blood pressure could result in the long-term use of medication, but be sure to speak with your child’s heart specialist about the need for continued medication.

 In some cases, the portion of the aorta that was repaired can re-narrow, possibly even years after treatment.
-This can be corrected by percutaneous intervention or, sometimes, with additional surgeries.
-Rarely, the segment of the aorta that has been repaired can become weak and bulge (aortic aneurysm) and may eventually rupture.
+This often can be corrected by percutaneous intervention, but may require additional surgery.
+Rarely, the segment of the aorta that has been repaired can become weak and bulge (aortic aneurysm) and are at risk of rupture.